ewhitley/CDAKit/README.md

 ## <a name="import_cda_xml"></a>Importing from CDA XML
 Import your CDA XML from wherever it might be.
 If you need some sample CDA files, Bostron Children's Hospital has set up [a great repository](https://github.com/chb/sample_ccdas/blob/master/HL7%20Samples/CCD.sample.xml).

-Once you have your XML, you can `try` to creae a `CDAKRecord` from it by parsing the `String`.
+Once you have your XML, you can `try` to create a `CDAKRecord` from it by parsing the `String`.
 The XML is expected to be a well-formed XML document with a `ClinicalDocument` root element.

 ```swift
 let myXML:String = ((Get some CDA XML))